NVIDIA/bionemo-framework/sub-packages/bionemo-example_model/README.md

 # Models

 Models need to be Megatron modules.
 At the most basic level this just means:

 1. They extend `MegatronModule` from megatron.core.transformer.module.
 2. They need a config argument of type `megatron.core.ModelParallelConfig`.
 An easy way of implementing this is to inherit from `bionemo.llm.model.config.MegatronBioNeMoTrainableModelConfig`.
 This is a class for BioNeMo that supports usage with Megatron models, as NeMo2 requires.
 This class also inherits `ModelParallelConfig`.
-  3. They need a self.`model_type:megatron.core.transformer.enums.ModelType` enum defined (`ModelType.encoder_or_decoder` is probably usually fine)
+3. They need a self.`model_type:megatron.core.transformer.enums.ModelType` enum defined (`ModelType.encoder_or_decoder` is usually fine)
 4. def set_input_tensor(self, input_tensor) needs to be present.
 This is used in model parallelism.
 This function can be a stub/placeholder function.

 `ExampleModelTrunk` is a base model.
 This returns a tensor. `ExampleModel` is a model that extends the base model with a few linear layers and it is used for pretrainining.
 This returns the output of the base model and of the full model.